What is Germany's Whistleblower Protection Act?

 3) The scope of application should cover infringements of European AND national law

-The draft extends the material scope of application to violations of national law and thus goes beyond the minimum requirements of the EU Whistleblowing Directive.
+The law extends the material scope of application to violations of national law and thus goes beyond the minimum requirements of the EU Whistleblowing Directive.
 The prerequisite here is that the offences must be a criminal or administrative and endanger health/life.

 The German legislator wants to avoid “value contradictions” with the extension, because in reality, the restriction of whistleblowing for violations of exclusively European law could cause uncertainty among whistleblowers.
 They could then refrain from reporting for fear that their report would not be covered by the law.